umar221b/errors_full_details/README.md

 Adds a new method to ActiveModel::Errors to display messages with codes using details.

 ## Usage
-Add the gem to your gem file.
-Add errors to your object with error codes:
+Add errors with codes to an object:

 ```ruby
 class Person < ApplicationRecord